axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

       "imageStyleClass" : "custom-image"
    }

-The basic JSON structure of a process viewer widget
+The basic JSON structure of a welcome widget

    ``type``: type of widget.
 Use ``welcome`` for a welcome widget